simonmichael/hledger/hledger/hledger_commands.m4.md

 Report account names having the same leaf but different prefixes.
 An example: http://stefanorodighiero.net/software/hledger-dupes.html

-## equity
+## close
 Print closing/opening transactions that bring some or all account balances to zero and back.
-Can be useful for bringing account balances across file boundaries.
+Can be useful for bringing asset/liability balances across file boundaries, or for closing out income/expenses for a period.
+This was formerly called "equity", as in Ledger, and that alias is also accepted.
+See close --help for more.

 ## help
 Show any of the hledger manuals.